2026 Women's T20 World Cup qualification

-The 2026 Women's T20 World Cup qualification is a process by which teams will qualify for the 2026 Women's T20 World Cup in England.
-A series of regional qualification tournaments will determine the teams that will take part in the Global Qualifier in 2026, where the top four teams will qualify for the World Cup scheduled to be held in England.
+The 2026 Women's T20 World Cup qualification was a process by which teams qualified for the 2026 Women's T20 World Cup in England.
+A series of regional qualification tournaments determined the teams that took part in the Global Qualifier in 2026, where the top four teams qualified for the World Cup scheduled to be held in England.

+In total, 53 countries took part in the regional qualification process to advance to the Global Qualifier.
+Regional tournaments were held between March 2025 and February 2026.
+These included Europe qualifier (8 teams), EAP qualifier (8 teams), Americas qualifier (4 teams), Asia qualifier (9 teams) and Africa qualifier (14 teams) and Global qualifier (10 teams).

 Qualified teams

-Highlighted are the countries that will be participating in the 2026 Women's T20 World Cup.
+Highlighted are the countries that participated in the 2026 Women's T20 World Cup.